-More and more single dads and mums opting for surrogacy, and this is set to continue as the UK law now reflects single parent surrogacy
+More and more single dads opting for surrogacy, and this is set to continue as the UK law now reflects single parent surrogacy

 Being single won’t preclude a surrogate from wishing to help you, but you being well supported is an important factor in her decision to work with you.